 Sherwin Williams Storm Cloud

-Go full on coastal with this bright pop of blue in your bathroom, especially paired with white tiles and cool whites.
+Go full-on coastal with this bright pop of blue in your bathroom, especially paired with white tiles and cool whites.

 Benjamin Moore Quiet Moments

-The popularity of this paint color has never wavered of the years.
+The popularity of this paint color has never wavered over the years.

 Sherwin Williams Krypton